reportportal/docs/src/md/src/WhatIsReportPortal/index.md

 -   REST Web Service - lightweight requests, industry standard.

--   Mobile responsive UI - check it at any mobile device with default browser.
+-   Mobile responsive UI - check it at any mobile device with the default browser.